Q: Do I need to register for transportation?

 A: Go to the Attendance Area Finder and type in your house number and street name.
 If the transportation zone listed indicates “transportation provided,” you do not need take further action beyond checking your parent portal for route information after Aug.
-21. If the transportation zone information indicates you live in a “fee option zone,” you have the option to purchase transportation and you may register and pay the fee online using the district Fee Pay website.
+21. If the transportation zone information indicates you live in a “fee option zone,” you have the option to purchase transportation and you may register and pay the fee online using the Fee Pay website.
 Once you pay and receive the confirmation, you may check the parent portal on or about Aug.
 21 for route information.
 If your child qualifies for free or reduced meals, you may be eligible for assistance.
-To complete the application for educational benefits, go to the Student Nutrition Department webpage.
-NOTE: Families also must register for transportation using the districts Fee Pay website if they live in a “fee-option zone.”
-Families also may register via paper form.
-See Transportation Form 2018-2019
+To complete the application for educational benefits, go to Meal Viewer.
+Please note, families also must register for transportation using the districts Fee Pay website if they live in a “fee-option zone.”
+Families also may register using the paper form.

 Q: Who has the option to pay for transportation?

 A: All students who live less than .8 miles from Elementary and 2 miles from Secondary schools and not located in a safety zone have the option to pay for bus service.
 Distances are calculated by the District using computer-aided measurements taken from the school site at the point where buses turn off of the street into the school driveway to the home address farthest driveway-side edge of the property line.

 Q: How much is the pay for service fee?

 A: The discounted fee is $150 per student with a family cap of $300 if paid before July 11.
 After July 11 of the upcoming school year, the regular fee is $175 per student with a family cap of $350.
 Registration before July 11 helps us establish bus routes and stops.
 It also allows bus information to be distributed on time.
 After July 11, registrants will be given a bus assignment as space is available on existing buses and at existing stops.
 Bus assignments will available in the Parent Portal by mid to late August.